-- D. Except as otherwise provided herein, the 2014 Agreement shall take effect on the effective date and expire on September 30, ten calendar years after the effective date; and - E. The 2014 Agreement supersedes and replaces all prior settlement agreements between the Parties and all amendments thereto; and - F. Upon the approval of the 2014 Agreement by both the JPFPF and the City (inclusive of City Council and the Mayor), the provisions of the 2014 Agreement shall be incorporated into a consent judgment in the case of Randall Wyse, et al vs. City of Jacksonville, et al., Case No.: 3:13-cv-121-J-34MCR.
+D. Except as otherwise provided herein, the 2014 Agreement shall take effect on the Prospective Effective Date and expire on September 30, ten calendar years after the Effective Date; and

+E. The 2014 Agreement supersedes and replaces incorporates all prior settlement agreements between the Parties and all amendments thereto; and

+F. Upon the Effective Date, the provisions of the 2014 Agreement shall be incorporated into a consent judgment in the case of Randall Wyse, et al vs. City of Jacksonville, et al., Case No.: 3:13-cv-121-J-34MCR.
 The Federal court shall retain jurisdiction for the enforcement of the Agreement and the resolution of any disputes arising thereafter.
 The Parties acknowledge the Court's power to enforce the 2014 Agreement, and move for the Court to provide an annual review of the Parties' compliance with the Agreement's terms.
-To the extent that the Court declines the annual review obligation, the parties agree to meet and choose a mutually acceptable judge, attorney or special master to serve in this monitoring role; and - G. The City of Jacksonville shall withdraw the impasse notices before the Florida Public Employees Relations Commission (PERC) related to past pension negotiations with the Fraternal Order of Police, Lodge 5-30 (Case SM-2012-078) and the Jacksonville Association of Fire Fighters, Local 122 (Case SM-2012-092).
+To the extent that the Court declines the annual review obligation, the parties agree to meet and choose a mutually acceptable judge, attorney or special master to serve in this monitoring role; and

+G. Upon the Effective Date, the City of Jacksonville shall withdraw the impasse notices before the Florida Public Employees Relations Commission (PERC) related to past pension negotiations with the Fraternal Order of Police, Lodge 5-30 (Case SM-2012-078) and the Jacksonville Association of Fire Fighters, Local 122 (Case SM-2012-092).

 III.
-CITY ORDINANCE CODE/JPFPF POLICIES AND REVISIONS THERETO effective date, or as soon as possible thereafter, upon approval by the Board, City Council, and Mayor:
+CITY ORDINANCE CODE/JPFPF POLICIES AND REVISIONS THERETO

-The City of Jacksonville and the JPFPF agree to the following matters to be incorporated into the City Ordinance Code and any applicable JPFPF policies and/or procedures on the
+The City of Jacksonville and the JPFPF agree to the following matters to be incorporated into the City Ordinance Code and any applicable JPFPF policies and/or procedures on the Effective Date, or as soon as possible thereafter, upon approval by the Board, City Council, and Mayor: